Assistant Engineer (Environmental) / Engineer Trainee

 Open Competitive minimum qualifications (provided for 55 b/c candidates and 70.4 transfer eligibles):

 To get on the continuous recruitment examination eligible list for either the Environmental Engineer 1 or Environmental Engineer, see the examination announcement on the Department of Civil Service website.
 Applying now may or may not get you considered for this opening, but we frequently have openings for this title.
-Questions on the examination?& E-mail us at: email@example.com
+If you have questions on the examination, please e-mail us at: PostingResponses@dec.ny.gov

 |To Apply||Qualified candidates should forward a resume and/or Employment Application which clearly indicates how the minimum qualifications are met and includes the Control Number.
 If you are applying for more than one posting, you must submit a separate resume or Employment Application for each control number.
 Send to: